 - 1. Minutes from the June 11, 2015 City Council meeting - 2.
 Resolution Approving an Exchange of Property with Taft-Ward Investments, LLC - 3.
 Resolution and deed of release to abandon a portion of a sanitary sewer easement and a portion of a water easement at Fire Tower Commercial Village, Lot 4 - 4.
-Authorization for the Fire/Rescue Department to submit a grant application to the Department of Homeland Security
+Resolution declaring three vehicles to be surplus and authorizing disposition by public auction

-- 5. Resolution declaring three vehicles to be surplus and authorizing disposition by public auction - 6.
-Resolution declaring Police canine Patton as surplus and authorizing his disposition to Officer Chad Bowen - 7.
+- 5. Resolution declaring Police canine Patton as surplus and authorizing his disposition to Officer Chad Bowen - 6.
 Report on Bids and Contracts Awarded